 THE DIGNITY KITTY

-The Dignity Kitty is aimed at designated Citadel employees who may need a little extra financial help in times of need, for example with the education of their children or unexpected medical costs.
+The Dignity Kitty is aimed at designated Citadel employees who need extra financial help in times of need, for example with the education of their children or unexpected medical costs.